rosafilgueira/EMB_datastreaming/README.md

 * 4.2 Using a python script:
-  In a terminal, type the following command to enter inside the spark-worker container:
+  In a new terminal, type the following command to enter inside the spark-worker container:

   ```
   sudo docker exec -it spark-worker bash